 Full-time regular employees on the weekly payroll earn one sick day per month of service.
 Employees who begin employment on or before the 15th of the month, or who terminate on or after the 16th of the month, will receive credit for that first, or last, month.

 Part-time regular employees who work at least 20 hours per week also earn one sick day per month of service, but the accruals are calculated in hours.
 One sick day equals the number of hours in an "average day," which is the number of hours worked per week divided by five.
 (For example, someone who works 20 hours per week earns four hours of sick leave per month, regardless of how the 20 hours are distributed during the work week.)
 Instructions on calculating sick time for part-time employees are available on the Human Resources web site.

 Unused sick leave may be carried over from year to year with no maximum accumulation.
-When necessary, employees may use up to five days of their accrued sick time per year to care for ill members of their immediate family (spouse, children, and parents).
 Employees may not use sick leave as vacation days nor receive pay for unused sick leave when employment is terminated.